-Josh Zimmet, executive administrator for Dayton-Ohio based BLS Trucking, said closely tracking its trucks can mean millions of dollars toward a company’s bottom line, especially in these days of record-high gasoline prices.
+Josh Zimmet, executive administrator for Dayton-Ohio-based BLS Trucking, said closely tracking its trucks can mean millions of dollars toward a company’s bottom line, especially in these days of record-high gasoline prices.

 "A truck going just 10 miles out of the way every night to someone’s home could cost me thousands of dollars over the course of a year," said Zimmet, who supervises a 210-truck fleet, primarily International and Freightliner models.
-In addition to preventing unauthorized use and unnecessary idling time, he also wanted to combat the company’s increasing occurence of truck thefts.
+In addition to preventing unauthorized use and unnecessary idling time, he also wanted to combat the company’s increasing occurrence of truck thefts.

 In 2006, BLS implemented Networkfleet, a wireless vehicle management solution offered by Networkcar.
 By eliminating unauthorized use and unnecessary idling time, BLS saved $188,539 in fuel consumption alone during the first year, amounting to more than $900 in savings per vehicle.

 BLS drivers often drove their trucks home after the workday, hoping management wouldn’t notice.
 Since the company installed Networkfleet, Zimmet said some drivers now test the system.

 "Sure enough, we call them and say, ‘Hey, you need to at least report this.’
 With today's prices, a truck that gets seven miles a gallon doesn’t take much to start incurring significant dollars.
 We’ve saved some serious fuel dollars over the course of the last year and a half by putting a stop to these trucks going home," Zimmet said.